Abdalla-Hiekal/PyramidFileUploader/README.md

 -------
 PFU Styling
 -------
-Pyramid File Uplaoder Bootstrap v3 dependant and has a built-in loading mode Developers can choose their spinning(custom gif loading img) also, they can change the name and the color of the button colors:(info,primary,danger, etc..) as bootstrap v3
+Pyramid File Uplaoder Bootstrap v3 dependant and has a built-in loading mode, Developers can choose their spinning(custom gif loading) also, they can change the name and the color of the button, colors:(info,primary,danger, etc..) as bootstrap v3

 ```